 - The scroll casing is a spiral type of casing that decreases the cross-section area.
 First, the water from the penstocks enters the scroll casing and then moves to the guide vanes.
 From the guide vanes, the water turns through 90° and flows axially through the runner.

-- The scroll casing protects the runner, runner blades, guide vanes and other internal parts of the turbine from an external damage of the turbine.
+- The scroll casing protects the runner, runner blades, guide vanes and other internal parts of the turbine from external damage of the turbine.

 Guide Vanes Mechanism: